 Archives and Special Collections

-- The university archives, located in the McEnery Center, consist of over 600 linear feet of manuscripts, publications, records, and artifacts.
+The University Archives, located in the McEnery Center, consist of over 600 linear feet of manuscripts, publications, records, and artifacts.
 Included are thousands of images--primarily photographs and slides.
-Within the special collections of the Fitzgerald Library there is a substantive local history collection that provides context for the history of the university.

 In the Fitzgerald Library, Special Collections houses a substantive local history collection that provides context for the history of the university, as well as a collection of volumes of general historical value.
 Records for these titles can be accessed using the MnPALS Catalog.